Derail: Powered

 The fourth type of derailer is the powered or motorized derailer, electronically powered through an actuator.
 This type of derailer can be controlled remotely from an external control panel or manually.
 It is commonly installed as a part of Depot Personnel Protection Systems, to ensure personnel safety in maintenance workshops and depots.

 Failures

+Derails have failed on occasion.
+Examples include: